karlwills/til/javascript/import-export.md

 The `export` statement is used when creating JavaScript modules to export bindings (functions, objects, or [primitive values](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)) so they can be used in by other modules using the `import` statement.

-There are 3 types of exports:
+There are 2 main types of exports:
 * Named exports (0 or more per module)
 * Default exports (*one* per module)
-* Hybrid exports

 #### Export Examples